diffbot/docs/docs/api-basics-custom.md

 description: Basic usage of Diffbot's API Customization interface
 ---

-Have you run into a problem where the Diffbot extraction from a particular site is incorrect or needs adjusting?
-Our [API customization dashboard](tutorials-new-dashboard) not only allows you to create new APIs entirely, but also to override or correct the output returned by our Automatic APIs.

-Correcting a field’s output takes immediate effect for your account, and also serves to train our system, improving Diffbot extraction over the long run.

-Here’s how to make a correction if you have a problem with a particular site.
+Here’s how to make a correction with the API Customization toolkit if you have a problem with a particular site.

 ## Find a problematic URL